Comprehensive Guide on Kal (Unripe, Early Picked, Boza) Pistachios

 - Small meats

-So now, let’s talk about Kal (unripe, early picked) pistachio kernels, how they are harvested, what percent of these harvested pistachios is edible.
+So now, let’s talk about Kal (unripe, early picked) pistachio kernels, how they are harvested, how many percent of these harvested pistachios are edible.

 6- What are kal (unripe, early picked) pistachio kernels?